 Posting on LinkedIn is the best way to get your name and your business visible on the platform.
-Organic views, inbound inquiries, fresh leads… everything you need to create an audience, grow a business and rake in the likes.
+Organic views, inbound enquiries, fresh leads… everything you need to create an audience, grow a business and rake in the likes.
 But, it can be daunting to keep the creative juices flowing after months and months of posting, we even made a course on how to do it.
 For now, here are 50 fresh content ideas for LinkedIn.

 1. Live Interview